akshita1807/OOPS/README.md

   return 0;
 }
 ```
-**using public for inheritance means all the public members of the base class will become public members of the derived class.**
+**Using public for inheritance means all the public members of the base class will become public members of the derived class.**

-**multiple** a class can also be derived from more than one class using comma
+**Multiple** a class can also be derived from more than one class using comma

 ```class vehicle{//first base class
 public: